MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--collaboration.md

 ### Level 100

 In many cases, the first move into Microsoft 365 is a simple migration of shared folders on a file server into SharePoint.
 (This usually follows a migration of email hosting from an on-premises Exchange server to Exchange Online.
 While this is extremely important, the average end user may not even realize it has happened.)
-Most collaboration occurs in an unstructured way, unsupported by specific technologies.
+At this level, most collaboration occurs in an unstructured way, unsupported by specific technologies.
 Task and document collaboration together with knowledge exchange in conversations take place via email or phone, or in person in physical meetings.
-There is minimal tracking, an over-reliance on real-time, co-located, in person working.
+There is minimal tracking, and an over-reliance on real-time, co-located, in person working.

 Initial level collaboration characteristics include:

 #### Governance & Security

-- Out-of-the-box collaboration sites set up as needed without structure or organization.
+- Out-of-the-box collaboration sites are created as needed without structure or organization.
 - No formal process exists for requesting a new collaboration area (site, team, group).
-Naming convention, planned information structure, oversight etc. are absent.
+- Naming conventions, planned information structures, oversight etc. are absent.
 - End users are not trained enough to see utility in the platform.
-The dangers of information leakage are not understood.
+- The dangers of information leakage are not understood.

 #### Information Architecture

 - Out-of-the-box collaboration sites set up as needed without structure or organization (organic growth)
-- Folder structure re-created from shared drives; usually based on individual preference.
-There is a lack of consistency, duplication, and difficulty finding or deciding where to store files.
+- Folder structures are re-created from shared drives, usually based on individual preference.
+- There is a lack of consistency, duplication, and difficulty finding or deciding where to store files.
 - All documents stored in the Documents (aka Shared Documents) library, or in local folders, the desktop or other personal stores

-Content
+#### Content

 - Collaboration is document-based – a means to share a document we are working on
 - While links can be emailed rather than the documents themselves, copies of documents still get attached to emails.
 - Versions proliferate, usually by saving a copy of the document with a new name.

-#### Task management
+#### Task Management

 - Shared activities and tasks are managed via personal lists or post-it notes.
 There is little visibility of status and activity of shared tasks other than via weekly reporting or by asking for updates.
 - External collaboration may be actively blocked